How To Buy a Business: The Complete Roadmap

 Pre-LOI Letter

-These pre-LOI terms can include things like the purchase price, the deal structure, how the seller will transition out of the business, how long the post-LOI diligence period will be, and more.
+These pre-LOI terms can include the purchase price, the deal structure, how the seller will transition out of the business, how long the post-LOI diligence period will be, and more.
+The seller may also consider the buyer's background, experience, and financial position when evaluating the seriousness of the offer.

 The Letter of Intent